The primary transmission method for the COVID-19 virus is now understood to be aerosol

 transmission via static exposure from an infected individual for more than 10-15

+minutes.
 The transmission risk is highest in static, indoor, poorly-ventilated

 environments (whether or not social distancing is followed).